el-grudge/bank-marketing/README.md

 - [x] pip install requirements in mage container
 - [x] promote top model to production
 - [x] deployment - model container
+- [ ] add eda notebook from mleng week 7 to this docker
+- [ ] delete `import pandas as pd` from utils/data_preparation/prepare_data.py
+- [ ] move the split_train_test step from ingest block to prepare block
+- [ ] add evidently to mage requirements.txt
+- [ ] use mlflow to track training / validation datasets
 - [ ] split data by season
 - [ ] remove line from train pipeline - train (transform) block - that selects 100 rows from data
 - [ ] model monitoring in grafana